Reviews You Can Rely On

 Credit: Bennett Fisher

-This is the only pack in the review that can lengthen the shoulder straps, extending the padding down to get the perfect custom fit.
-While wearing the pack, you can un-velcro the cushioning and extend or shorten it using Osprey's new Fit-On-The-Fly.
-We found this feature to be convenient to adjust and a nice step up to dial in the fit of the pack.
+The Aether 65 is the only pack in the review that can lengthen the padding on the shoulder straps, extending that cushioning down to get the perfect custom fit.
+While wearing the pack, you can un-velcro the cushioning and extend or shorten it using Osprey's Fit on the Fly adjustment system.
+We found this feature to be convenient to adjust and a nice step up to dial in the pack's fit.

 The torso length adjuster is a slide lock and webbing that can be tightened or loosened to match your height.
 We measured its verticle adjustable range at 4 inches.

-osprey aether 65 backpacks backpacking review - using the fit-on-the-fly shoulder strap to dial in the perfect...
+osprey aether 65 - using the fit on the fly shoulder strap to dial in the perfect...

 Credit: Bennett Fisher

-The pack uses a Fit-On-The-Fly hip belt as well that works like the shoulder strap.
+The pack also uses a Fit on the Fly hip belt that works like the shoulder strap.
 It is easy to adjust and allows plenty of range for different body types.

-osprey aether 65 backpacks backpacking review - the waist belt's padding can be adjusted to customize the comfort...
+osprey aether 65 - the waist belt's padding can be adjusted to customize the comfort...

 The waist belt's padding can be adjusted to customize the comfort for your specific body.